Marshall University offers a variety of merit-based scholarships to students who demonstrate outstanding academic achievement.

 - Outside Scholarships

-To download a copy of Marshall University Merit-based Scholarship policies, click on the link below.
+To download a copy of Marshall University Merit-based Scholarship policy (for the prior academic year), click on the link below.

 The following financial aid programs are available to students who demonstrate financial need and in some cases meet other criteria.